magik-sword/Kaggle-Challenge/README.md

   * Instances (Train, Test, Validation Split): 988 training instances, 247 validation instances, 824 test instances

 #### Preprocessing / Clean up
+* Since the test set had to be processed too, everything done to process training had to be done to test to keep things consistent
 * Converted lesion_1, lesion_2, lesion_3 to categorical features
 * Leave outliers in the dataset
 * Imputed missing values in categorical columns with mode.
 (Numerical values had no missing values)